 All requirements for admissions, including the minimum criteria and the competitive admissions process, are outlined in the admissions packets.

 NOTE: Administration of local anesthesia by dental hygienists is now a legally allowable function in North Carolina, so students will need to be comfortable with needles and providing injections to complete the curriculum.

 Dental Hygiene clinical applications and an admissions checklist are available on the Health Sciences Admissions website for the program.
 A Dental Hygiene job shadowing form is also located on that page to submit with a completed clinical application.
 More information on job shadowing can be found in the admissions packet.

-Students who were released from the Wake Tech Dental Hygiene program and wish to restart or students who wish to transfer into the program from another American Dental Association, Commission on Dental Accreditation program must apply following the normal admissions protocol, but also need to comply with the Restart/Transfer Student protocol.
+Students who were released from the Wake Tech Dental Hygiene program and wish to restart or students who wish to transfer into the program from another American Dental Association Commission on Dental Accreditation program must apply following the normal admissions protocol, but they also need to comply with the Restart/Transfer Student protocol.

 ATTENTION: Students who are not U.S. citizens or do not have resident status cannot be licensed in North Carolina.
 If you are on an F-1 visa or are in the Deferred Action for Childhood Arrivals (DACA) program, please consider carefully before applying whether to invest your time and money in the program knowing that you will not be able to work in North Carolina.
 You might be able to be licensed in another state, but you would have to check with the licensing board in that particular state.